woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 Or the path can take a more down-to-earth form.
 The right degree will make us happy.
 Fulfillment will be achieved when the perfect lover or soulmate is found.. .or married.. .or remarried.
 To some of us, the holy grail is good health.
 To others, the advancement of the arts.
 To be able to retire.
 The list is endless.

-Our path here is that which we think of as bringing happiness once it is perfectly achieved.
+<font color=red>Our path here is that which we think of as bringing happiness once it is perfectly achieved</font>.
 Once it is perfectly achieved, we tell ourselves, all seeking will end.
 It will be enough.
 Of course, there are always barriers or obstacles to the achievement, otherwise that which is being sought would already be here.
 So the mind’s thinking runs something like this: “Once I get this, I'll be happy.”
 “As soon as I get over the hump, I'll relax.”
 “Once I get past these obstacles, I'll be able to enjoy myself.”

 Now the interesting thing is that sometimes we do reach our goal.
 We achieve what we wanted to achieve.
 And what happens?
 We’re gratified for a little while.
 But then we make an interesting discovery.
 We discover that our achievement is perhaps not enough after all.
 We find that we still feel a gnawing dissatisfaction.

 And we even see the cause of it.
-It is because we over-looked something, something that we very much need to behappy.
+It is because we over-looked something, something that we very much need to be happy.
 Whatever this something is to us — the right job, the right place to live, the right man or woman, whatever — we now set off to achieve it.

 And so the search continues.
 It has to be so, for that is the nature of mind.
 What we’ve done is to exchange our old path for a new path.
-Before, let’s say, what was most important was the spread of the movement we were involved in.Now we know that that was not quite correct.
+Before, let’s say, what was most important was the spread of the movement we were involved in.
+Now we know that that was not quite correct.
 Now, let’s say,we know that the most important thing is to own our own house.
 And so we have a new path now, a new rainbow-goal to reach.

 Each new path starts out as a fragrance, as a game, as something pleasant to pursue.
 It ends in misery and suffering,as we become more and more attached to our path.
 Before, we were like a dog chasing its tail.
 Now once again, we’re chasing our own tail.
 The only difference is that since the tail is now decorated a little differently we think it’s a different game.
 As our attachment grows and we whirl around faster we descend further into suffering.
 We don’t have what we want, or we’re afraid of losing what we have.

-If our attachments cause suffering, why do we cling to them?
+<font color=red>If our attachments cause suffering, why do we cling to them?
 Because all our attachments feel comfortable on the surface.
 We like our attachments.
-We get a payoff from them.We get a sense of certainty from them, a sense of comfortable familiarity, a sense of being right.
-We identify with them.
+We get a payoff from them.
+We get a sense of certainty from them, a sense of comfortable familiarity, a sense of being right.
+We identify with them.</font>

-As the master Adyashanti says, we get a thrill from our desires; that’s why we follow them. **We enjoy the excitement of wanting something; if the excitement of wanting were not there we might start losing track of who we are.** When the freedom of emptiness starts staring us in the face, it can be very scary.
+As the master Adyashanti says, we get a thrill from our desires; that’s why we follow them. <font color=red>**We enjoy the excitement of wanting something; if the excitement of wanting were not there we might start losing track of who we are.**</font> When the freedom of emptiness starts staring us in the face, it can be very scary.
 We go back to our wantings and attachments and identities as to a safe refuge.

 We feel a desire or an attachment as part of us, as a part of our identity, as our point of view.
 We cling because our path is our hope of happiness, it is what we think will make us feel good.
 No wonder we can't imagine giving it up.
 It would be like wrenching out a tooth, only much more so.
 We feel as if we would be giving up a part of who we are.

-And all attachment involves exclusion.
+<font color=red>And all attachment involves exclusion.
 It involves the limited, the partial. **We cling to something because we’re afraid to cling to nothing**.
 The latter would involve insecurity,falling into the abyss, stepping into the Unknown moment-by-moment.
 We normally shrink back from that.
 The Totality is scary to our mind because the mind cannot comprehend it.
-So we cling to the partial, missing the bliss of the Whole.
+So we cling to the partial, missing the bliss of the Whole.</font>